 Last week, I helped Motorola Solutions launch the Symbol TC70, its new B2B handheld computer.
 A product launch is a different kind of live event for me, and I wasn’t entirely sure what to expect, but they absolutely crushed it!
 Hundreds of employees were gathered in the company’s three-story atrium in New York, and thousands more employees, customers and partners around the world logged in to watch live.
-You can watch a replay of the event here.

 I spent a little time with the mastermind behind the event, Michael Peterson, who manages marketing for enterprise mobile computing products at Motorola Solutions.
 This was his first “live launch” and he shared valuable insight for B2B product marketers considering the best way to introduce new products to the world.

 What inspired you to produce a live launch event for the TC70?

 Compared to B2C, working in B2B marketing has always been a little conservative.
 But, we’ve seen big changes in B2B marketing in the past five years.
 As we gain new avenues for reaching people, marketing has become more edgy, fun and creative.
 Our team wanted to leverage some of the elements we see in B2C marketing and apply them to our own work.

 Part of what drove the decision to pull off a big, live product launch was the product itself.
 The TC70 is a B2B enterprise device, but it uses a lot of consumer-friendly technology.
 So, we wanted to spread the word about how the product is affecting people’s jobs and their lives.
 We thought a live launch event could be a way to create a rallying cry around this product.

 How did you promote this event to your customers and the broader tech community?

 We tried something new and created a short, 30-second teaser video about the event and the product.
 The video got a lot of attention, and quickly became one of the most successful videos we’ve ever created.
 We wanted people to know that this wouldn’t be another conference call with PowerPoint slides.